celestiaorg/celestia-node/docs/adr/adr-013-bootstrap-from-previous-peers.md

 To periodically select the _"good peers"_ that we're connected to and store them in the peer store, we will rely on the internals of `go-header`, specifically the `peerTracker` and `libhead.Exchange` structs.

-`peerTracker` has internal logic that continuiously tracks and garbage collects peers, so that if new peers connect to the node, peer tracker keeps track of them in an internal list, as well as it marks disconnected peers for removal. `peerTracker` also blocks peers that fail to answer*.
+`peerTracker` has internal logic that continuiously tracks and garbage collects peers, so that if new peers connect to the node, peer tracker keeps track of them in an internal list, as well as it marks disconnected peers for removal. `peerTracker` also blocks peers that behave maliciously*.

 We would like to use this internal logic to periodically select peers that are "good" and store them in the peer store.
 To do this, we will "hook" into the internals of `peerTracker` and `libhead.Exchange` by defining new "event handlers" intended to handle two main events from `peerTracker`: